-The complete monitoring network used in 1998 consisted of the following:
+The complete monitoring network used in 1999 consisted of the following:

-- 16 Particulate matter (PM10) hi-vol samplers
+- 12 Particulate matter (PM10) hi-vol samplers

+- 10 Particulate matter (PM{2.5}) inertial separation samplers

 - 1 Lead hi-vol sampler

-- 9 Sulfur dioxide analyzers
+- 6 Sulfur dioxide analyzers

-- 11 Ozone analyzers
+- 12 Ozone analyzers

-- 3 Nitrogen dioxide analyzers
+- 5 Nitrogen dioxide analyzers

 - 5 Carbon monoxide analyzers

-- 3 Automated gas chromatographs for VOC
+- 4 Automated gas chromatographs for VOC

-A complete description of all permanent air monitoring sites in Connecticut operated by DEP in 1998 is available from the Department of Environmental Protection, Bureau of Air Management, Planning & Standards Division, 79 Elm Street, Hartford, Connecticut, 06106-5127.
+A complete description of all permanent air monitoring sites in Connecticut operated by DEP in 1999 is available from the Department of Environmental Protection, Bureau of Air Management, Planning & Standards Division, 79 Elm Street, Hartford, Connecticut, 06106-5127.

-C. POLLUTANT STANDARDS INDEX
+C. AIR QUALITY INDEX

-The Pollutant Standards Index (PSI) is a daily air quality index recommended for common use in state and local agencies by the U.S. Environmental Protection Agency.
-Starting on November 15, 1976, Connecticut began reporting the PSI on a 7-day basis, but is currently reporting the PSI on a 5-day basis for most of the year (6-day during the ozone season) with predictions for the weekends.
-The PSI incorporates three pollutants : sulfur dioxide, PM{10} and ozone.
-The index converts each air pollutant concentration into a normalized number where the National Ambient Air Quality Standard for each pollutant corresponds to PSI = 100 and the Significant Harm Level corresponds to PSI = 500.
+The Air Quality Index (AQI) is an indicator of air quality recommended for common use in state and local agencies by the U.S. Environmental Protection Agency.
+Starting on November 15, 1976, Connecticut began reporting the AQI on a 7-day basis, but is currently reporting the AQI on a 5-day basis for most of the year (6-day during the ozone season) with predictions for the weekends.
+The AQI incorporates three pollutants : sulfur dioxide, particulates (PM{10} or $PM{2.5}$) and ozone.
+The index converts each air pollutant concentration into a normalized number where an AQI of 100 is associated, in most cases, with the numerical level of the short term National Ambient Air Quality Standard (i.e., averaging time of 24 hours or less) for each pollutant.
+An index value of 50 is associated with the numerical level of the annual standard for a pollutant, if there is one; or with one-half the level of the short term standard for the pollutant; or with the level at which it is appropriate to begin to provide guidance on cautionary language.
+Higher categories of the index are based on increasingly serious health effects and increasing proportions of the population that are likely to be affected.

-Figure 1-1 shows the breakdown of index values for the commonly reported pollutants (PM{10} , SO_2 , and O_3) in Connecticut.
-For the winter of 1998, Connecticut reported the PM{10} PSI for the towns of

-Bridgeport, Burlington, Hartford, New Haven, New London, Norwalk, Norwich, Torrington and Waterbury; and reported the sulfur dioxide PSI for the towns of Bridgeport, Danbury, East Hartford, New Haven, Stamford and Waterbury.
-For the summer, the ozone PSI was reported for the towns of Danbury, East Hartford, Greenwich, Groton, Madison, Middletown, New Haven, Stafford, Stratford, Torrington and Westport.
-Each day, the pollutant with the highest PSI value of all the monitored pollutants is reported for each town, along with the dimensionless PSI number and a descriptor label to characterize the daily air quality.
+Figure 1-2 shows the breakdown of index values for the commonly reported pollutants (PM{2.5}, PM10, SO2, and O3) in Connecticut.
+For the winter of 1999, Connecticut reported the PM10 AQI for the towns of Bridgeport, Burlington, Hartford, New Haven, New London, Norwalk, Norwich, Torrington and Waterbury; and reported the sulfur dioxide AQI for the towns of Bridgeport, Danbury, East Hartford, New Haven, Stamford and Waterbury.
+For the summer, the ozone AQI was reported for the towns of Danbury, East Hartford, Greenwich, Groton, Hamden, Madison, Middletown, New Haven, Stafford, Stratford, Torrington and Westport.
+Each day, the pollutant with the highest AQI value of all the monitored pollutants is reported for each town, along with the dimensionless AQI number and a descriptor label to characterize the daily air quality.
 A descriptor label of each subsequent day's forecast is also included.

-A telephone recording of the PSI is available each afternoon after approximately 3 PM, five days a week, and can be heard by dialing (860) 424-4167.
+A telephone recording of the AQI is updated each weekday afternoon at approximately 3 PM, and can be heard by dialing (860) 424-4167.
 Predictions for weekends are included on the Friday recordings.

 For answers to specific questions, you can call a DEP representative at (860) 424-3027.
-The PSI information, as well as health effects information, is also available to the public during weekdays from the American Lung Association of Connecticut in East Hartford by calling (860) 289-5401 or 1-800-992-2263.
+The AQI information, as well as health effects information, is also available to the public during weekdays from the American Lung Association of Connecticut in East Hartford by calling (860) 289-5401 or 1-800-992-2263.